Dolly Parton: 2021–2026: Rockstar and Las Vegas residency

-In 2021, a duet version of the song "Does He Love You" with singer Reba McEntire was released.
+In 2021, a duet version of "Does He Love You" with singer Reba McEntire was released.
 In early 2022, Parton was nominated for induction into the Rock and Roll Hall of Fame.
-Parton initially declined the nomination believing that the Rock and Roll Hall of Fame was "for the people in rock music", but after learning that this was not the case Parton said she would accept her induction if she were chosen for the honour.
-In May, her induction was announced and finally on November 5, 2022, she was inducted into the Rock and Roll Hall of Fame.
+Parton initially declined the nomination, believing that the Rock and Roll Hall of Fame was "for the people in rock music", but after learning that this was not the case, Parton said she would accept her induction if she were chosen for the honor.
+In May, her induction was announced and on November 5, 2022, she was inducted into the Rock and Roll Hall of Fame.
 In October 2022, Parton stated in an interview that she would no longer tour, but would continue to play live shows occasionally.
 On December 31, 2022, Parton co-hosted NBC's New Year's special Miley's New Year's Eve Party.

-On January 17, 2023, Parton announced she would release her first rock album, titled Rockstar, later that year, during an interview on The View.
-The lead single "World on Fire" was released on May 11, 2023 and it went on to peak at number one a week later.
-The album was released on November 17, 2023 and features collaborations with Paul McCartney, Ringo Starr, Sting, Elton John, Sheryl Crow, Miley Cyrus and Lizzo, amongst others.
-The album received generally positive reviews from critics and debuted at number three on the Billboard 200, becoming Parton's highest-charting solo studio album as well as topping the Country and Rock Albums charts.
+On January 17, 2023, Parton announced that she would release her first rock album, titled Rockstar, later that year, during an interview on The View.
+The lead single "World on Fire" was released on May 11, 2023, and it peaked at No.1 a week later.
+The album was released on November 17, 2023, and featured collaborations with Paul McCartney, Ringo Starr, Sting, Elton John, Stevie Nicks, Sheryl Crow, Steve Perry, Miley Cyrus and Lizzo, among others.
+The album received generally positive reviews from critics and debuted at No.3 on the Billboard 200, becoming Parton's highest-charting solo studio album as well as topping the Country and Rock Albums charts.

-The soundtrack single "Gonna Be You" from the movie 80 for Brady was released January 20, 2023.
+On January 20, 2023, the soundtrack single "Gonna Be You" from the movie 80 for Brady was released.
 The song was written by Diane Warren and performed by Dolly Parton, Belinda Carlisle, Cyndi Lauper, Debbie Harry and Gloria Estefan.
-The official music video shows Parton, Carlisle, Lauper and Estefan performing while wearing football jerseys similar to the ones worn by the women in the film, interspersed with clips from the film.
+The official music video showed Parton, Carlisle, Lauper and Estefan performing while wearing football jerseys similar to the ones worn by the women in the film, interspersed with clips from the film.

-On February 14, 2025, Parton featured on Sabrina Carpenter's song "Please Please Please" on the deluxe edition of her album Short n' Sweet and its accompanying music video.

-On March 7, 2025, Parton released the single "If You Hadn't Been There", as a tribute to her husband, who had died a week before in the United Kingdom.
-The single peaked at number 21 on the sales and downloads chart components.

-On June 23, 2025, it was announced that Parton would be embarking on a six-date Las Vegas residency, Dolly: Live in Las Vegas, at Caesars Palace.
-The run was set for December 2025, but Parton postponed her residency until September 2026 due to health procedures she would be undergoing.
+On March 29, 2024, Parton was featured on Beyoncé's eighth studio album Cowboy Carter, being involved in the introduction to the reinterpretation of "Jolene" by her colleague, in which Parton associated the character of "Jolene" with "Becky" from the track "Sorry" on Beyoncé's album Lemonade, and as a featured artist on the track "Tyrant".
+Parton offered to collaborate on the recording of what became her last known duet with Belles on the new music track "Son of Jolene".